 Straight To The Point Blog

-Plantar Fasciitis: How to Diagnose, Treat and Prevent
+Plantar Fasciitis: How to Diagnose, Treat and Prevent in Bethesda

 Plantar fasciitis is a type of heel pain.
 It’s one of the most common foot pain and noticeable because we spend so much time walking or standing on our feet every day.
 It’s mostly found among runners, overweight individuals and people who wear poor shoes.
 While it’s a real pain – literally – it is also treatable and preventable.